BLSQ/iaso/docs/pages/dev/how_to/create_mobile_reports/create_mobile_reports.en.md

 # How to run coda mobile report locally

-The current report is based to nutrition program with beneficiaries splitted into 2 entity types:
+The current report is based on nutrition programs with beneficiaries split into 2 entity types:
 - Childen Under 5
 - Pregnant and breastfeeding woman